DescartesResearch/ForecastBenchmark/README.md

 ```

 ## Getting Started
+In order to evaluate and rank forecasting methods in an automatic manner, the user have to specify how and for which use case the forecasting method in question should be evaluated.

-For using the ForecastBenchmark, the type of the evaluation have to be choosen
+The "how" is specified by the type of the evaluation.
+Here, the user have to choose between
-* one (one-step-ahead forecast),
+* one (one-step-ahead forecast, i.e., forecasting only the last value),
-* multi (multi-step-ahead forecast), or
+* multi (multi-step-ahead forecast, i.e., forecasting several values at once), and
-* rolling (rolling-origin forecast),
+* rolling (rolling-origin forecast, i.e., the time series equivalent of cross-validation).

-the use case have to be choosen
+Moreover, the benchmark offers four different use cases.
+Here, the user have to choose between
-* economics,
-* finance,
-* human, or
-* nature,
+* economics (gas, sales, unemployment, etc.),
+* finance (stocks, sales prices, exchange rate, etc.),
+* human (calls, SMS, Internet, etc.), and
+* nature (rain, birth, death, etc.).

 and the forecasting method needs to apply the following interface
 * ts (a time series object) as input,